687 Comments

 Expand full comment

 Last night's 60 Minutes from Altadena and Pacific Palisades was just heart breaking.
 I thought of every little square viewed from above as unit of sorrow, each family bearing its burden of loss.
-We simply must find ways to support these Americas, even as the president-elect casts derision on elected California officials.
+We simply must find ways to support these Americans, even as the president-elect casts derision on elected California officials.
 Just as those poor people in North Carolina lost their communities to flooding and, later political plundering, we must make sure their voices are heard and their needs addressed.

 Expand full comment